Express Scripts (ESI) Pharmacy Benefits

 Use the ESI Reimbursement form to file a claim for prescriptions paid for out of pocket

-In an effort to continue cost savings for our employees and the University, several different programs were introduced through Express Scripts (ESI) effective January 1, 2010.
+In an effort to continue cost savings for our employees and the University, several different programs were introduced through Express Scripts (ESI) effective January 1, 2010, and expanded on January 1, 2017.

 Step Therapy Programs: Step Therapy is a program that makes prescription drugs more affordable for our members and helps our organization control the rising costs of medications.
 In the step therapy program, drugs are grouped in categories, based on cost.